hazimsyah19/hazimsyah19.github.io/_posts/editorial/2024-07-13-Editorial-Hackthebox.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-From the web application, theres an upload file function.
-The yellow highlighted in below image is the injection point where we can access the internal port.
+From the web application, we find a file upload function.
+The highlighted part in the image below is the injection point where we can access the internal port.

 ![alt text](/assets/img/editorial/image-1.png)

-Below screenshot shows that the URL will try to connect our python web server once we supply the URL input.
-The screenshow below is my local IP.
+The URL input connects to our Python web server once supplied, as shown in the screenshot below of my local IP.

 ![alt text](/assets/img/editorial/image-2.png)

-Moving on, I try numerous type of file to upload it to the server.
-However, the application does not have access to see the uploaded file.
-We can try to use the localhost IP address and see the response with burpsuite.
-It shows that an image has been response from the localhost URL.
-We can enumerate the internal port from here.
+I tried various file types to upload to the server.
+However, the application does not allow access to the uploaded files.
+Using Burp Suite, we can see that an image is returned from the localhost URL, allowing us to enumerate the internal ports.

 ![alt text](/assets/img/editorial/image-4.png)

-We can enumerate it with the script below.
-The script below will enumerate each of the port number and provide the response of each port.
+Craft a script to make it easier to enumerate each port and the response.

 ```python
 import requests